Nambers/AnotherFussel/README.md

 ## What is this

-This work is largely inspired ny Chris Benninger([cbenning](https://github.com/cbenning))'s project [Fuseel](https://github.com/cbenning/fussel) written in Python and React, published under MIT License.
+This work is largely inspired by Chris Benninger([cbenning](https://github.com/cbenning))'s project [Fuseel](https://github.com/cbenning/fussel) written in Python and React, published under MIT License.
 I rewrote it in TypeScript with Gatsby.

 ## How to use